dionisggr/devmap-api/README.md

 ### Local Set-Up
 Complete the following steps to clone a local copy of the server:

-1. Clone this repository to your local machine `git clone REPO-URL NEW-PROJECT-NAME`
+1. Clone this repository to your local machine `git clone REPO-URL NEW-PROJECT-NAME`.
-2. `cd` into the cloned repository
+2. `cd` into the cloned repository.
-3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
+3. Make a fresh start of the git history for this project with `rm -rf .git && git init`.
-4. Install the node dependencies `npm install`
+4. Install the node dependencies `npm install`.
-5. Move the `example.env` Environment file to `.env`, which will be ignored by git but read by the express server: `mv example.env .env`
+5. Move the `example.env` environment file to `.env`, which will be ignored by git .but read by the express server: `mv example.env .env`.
-6. If you changed the project name, edit the contents of the `package.json` to use NEW-PROJECT-NAME
+6. If you changed the project name, edit the contents of the `package.json` to use NEW-PROJECT-NAME.

 ### Scripts
-1. Start a database server with `pg_ctl start`
+1. Start a database server with `pg_ctl start`.
-2. Create an user with Superuser permission, with `createuser -sPE admin` (if different name, make sure to update it in `.env`, `config.js`, `postgrator-config.js` files)
+2. Create an user with Superuser permission, with `createuser -sPE admin` (if different name, make sure to update it in `.env`, `config.js`, `postgrator-config.js` files).
-3. Create a database with any name, ideally `devmap` (if different name, make sure to update it in `.env`, `config.js`, `postgrator-config.js` files)
+3. Create a database with any name, ideally `devmap` (if different name, make sure to update it in `.env`, `config.js`, `postgrator-config.js` files).
-4. Run 'postgrator' with `npm run migrate` to migrate the tables to highest available version
+4. Run 'postgrator' with `npm run migrate` to migrate the tables to highest available version.
+To migrate tables to the lowest version, use `npm run migrate -- 0`.
 5. Seed the tables with `psql -U admin -d devmap -f ./seeds/seed.devmap.sql` with preset data.
-6. Start the application `npm start`; tests will run automatically
+6. Start the application `npm start`.
+Tests will run automatically.
-7. Alternatively, you may start the application with nodemon `npm run dev`; tests will not run unless manually set to
+7. Alternatively, you may start the application with nodemon `npm run dev`; tests will not run unless manually set to.

 ---